 The Pre-Proposal is meant to be a relatively brief and informal document that is of maximum use to an author.
-The Pre-Proposal is designed to help authors focus their thinking about a possible project and to provide preliminary feedback on a proposed project from the CCDigital Press Editors.
+The Pre-Proposal is designed to help authors focus their thinking about a possible born digital book and to provide preliminary feedback on a proposed project from the CCDP Editors.

-Although we include suggestions for possible sections below, authors should tailor the information they include to the specific nature of projects they are exploring, the composing stage at which they find themselves, and the feedback they are seeking from CCDigital Press Editors.
+Although we include suggestions for possible sections below, authors should tailor the information they include to the specific nature of projects they are exploring, the composing stage at which they find themselves, and the feedback they are seeking.

 Possible sections for Pre-Proposals:

-- Engagement with related professional conversations and needs (e.g., Why is this project important?
+Engagement with related professional conversations and needs (e.g., Why is this book important?
 To what conversations does it contribute?)

-- Questions for the editors (e.g., inquiries about CCDigital Press procedures or policies)
+Questions for the editors (e.g., inquiries about CCDP procedures or policies)

-Pre-Proposals will not be sent out to the CCDigital Press Editorial Board, and, thus, they do not commit the author or the Press to a Publication Agreement.
+Pre-Proposals will not be sent out to the Press’s editorial board and, thus, they do not commit the author or the Press to a Publication Agreement.